-Nuclear Substance and Radiation Device Regulations Section Regulatory Requirement OPG Response (iv) decontaminate any person, site or equipment contaminated as a result of the activity to be licensed; (c) a description of the circumstances in which the decontamination referred to in subparagraph (b)(iv) will be carried out; (d) the proposed location of the activity to be licensed, including a description of the site; (e) the roles, responsibilities, duties, qualifications and experience of workers; (f) the proposed instructions for dealing with accidents, including fires and spills, in which the nuclear substance may be involved; (h) the proposed inspection program for the equipment and systems that will be used to carry on the activity to be licensed; (i) the methods, procedures and equipment that will be used to calibrate radiation survey meters in accordance with these Regulations; (j) the methods, procedures and equipment that will be used to calibrate and verify the calibration of dosimeters referred to in paragraphs 30(3)(d) and (e); (k) the methods, procedures and equipment that will be used to conduct the leak tests and surveys required by these Regulations; Refer section 2.10 of Attachment 3 for further information on emergency response.
-Details related to the inspection and maintenance of the TDS were provided to CNSC staff in Reference [2-2], under the scope of the Mo-99 program and will be updated to incorporate the irradiation of Lu-177 and Y-90.
+Nuclear Substance and Radiation Device Regulations Section Regulatory Requirement OPG Response Section Regulatory Requirement (iv) decontaminate any person, site or equipment contaminated as a result of the activity to be licensed; (c) a description of the circumstances in which the decontamination referred to in subparagraph (b)(iv) will be carried out; (d) the proposed location of the activity to be licensed, including a description of the site; (e) the roles, responsibilities, duties, qualifications and experience of workers; (f) the proposed instructions for dealing with accidents, including fires and spills, in which the nuclear substance may be involved; (h) the proposed inspection program for the equipment and systems that will be used to carry on the activity to be licensed; (i) the methods, procedures and equipment that will be used to calibrate radiation survey meters in accordance with these Regulations; (j) the methods, procedures and equipment that will be used to calibrate and verify the calibration of dosimeters referred to in paragraphs 30(3)(d) and (e); (k) the methods, procedures and equipment that will be used to calibrate and verify the calibration of dosimeters referred to in paragraphs 30(3)(d) and (e); OPG Response Refer section 2.10 of Attachment 3 for further information on emergency response.
+Details related to the inspection and maintenance of the TDS were provided to CNSC staff in Reference [2-2], under the scope of the Mo-99 program and will be updated to incorporate the irradiation of and Y-90.
 Refer to section 2.7 of Attachment 3 for further information on radiation protection.
-The production of Lu-177, Y-90 and their associated decay products does not involve Category I, II or III Nuclear Material as defined in the Nuclear Security Regulations . (l) where the application is in respect of a nuclear
+The production of years, Y-90 and their associated decay products does not involve Category I, II or III Nuclear Material as defined in the Nuclear Security Regulations. required by these Regulations; (I) where the application is in respect of a nuclear